EugeneShchoka/EugeneShchoka/README.md

 📚 6 years of teaching experience.

 ## 📗 Projects
+* [Pathogenicity Benchmark and Visualization](https://github.com/EugeneShchoka/Bechmarking): Tools for analyzing and visualizing pathogenicity predictions from variant classification platforms.
+It compares predictions from Genomize-Seq and Competitor tools against ClinGen's curated truthset using metrics like F1, precision, and recall.
+Key features include Sankey diagrams and radar charts for intuitive data representation.
 * [Comparative transcriptome analysis of B lymphocyte populations infiltrating tumors and expressing IgA and IgG](https://github.com/EugeneShchoka/Transcriptomics-Tumor-infiltrating-MemoryBCells): The research explores the role of tumor-infiltrating FCRL4-expressing memory B cells with an exhausted phenotype in the progression of Lung Adenocarcinoma (LUAD) and Kidney Renal Clear Cell Carcinoma (KIRC), identifying their potential as a prognostic factor in LUAD.

 ## 📕 Learning Projects